Skip to main content

 This elegant system ensures that hormone levels are kept within a narrow, optimal range.
 However, with age, stress, or illness, the sensitivity of this system can decline.
 The hypothalamus may become less effective at sending its signals, or the pituitary may become less responsive.

 The result is a diminished output of crucial hormones, including growth hormone.
-Many peptide therapies are designed to work at this level, directly stimulating the to release its hormones, effectively bypassing any upstream decline in signaling and restoring a more youthful pattern of hormone secretion.
+Many peptide therapies are designed to work at this level, directly stimulating the pituitary gland to release its hormones, effectively bypassing any upstream decline in signaling and restoring a more youthful pattern of hormone secretion.

 Intermediate